jdpleiness/imputationserver/README.md

  <a href="https://twitter.com/intent/follow?screen_name=umimpute"> <img src="https://img.shields.io/twitter/follow/umimpute.svg?style=social" alt="follow on Twitter"></a>

 This repository includes the complete source code for the [Michigan Imputation Server](https://imputationserver.sph.umich.edu) workflow based on Minimac4.
 The workflow itself is executed with the [Cloudgene workflow system](https://github.com/genepi/cloudgene) for Hadoop MapReduce.
+The code has been modified to support the [TOPMed Imputation Server](https://imputation.biodatacatalyst.nhlbi.nih.gov)

 Michigan Imputation Server consists of several parallelized pipeline steps: